ncalligaro/GardenCity/INSTALLATION_README.md

 - WebSensor: If you want to include city temperature statistics
 - DBReplicator: if you have little storage on your device, but also have a big NAS somewhere running a MySQL db and wish to retain historic data

-For installation the first step is to copy the whole repository to all devices where at least one component needs to be run.
+For installation the first step is to copy the whole repository to all devices where at least one component needs to be run, except app/RPi, which is only used for development on non-raspberrypi machines.
 Then we need to install the pre-requisites.
 Remember to install Python libraries as the user configured to run the services.